tools200ms/mpy_init/README.md

 2. **Security through simplification** - shell scripts can be replaced by Python code that is easier to read and audit.

-3. **Efficient development: debug and testing tools** - unlike shell scripts, Python provides robust Development tools.
+3. **Efficient development: debug and testing tools** - Python provides robust development and testing tools.

 4. **More powerful shell** - traditional shell (bash, ash) can be replaced with [ipython](https://github.com/ipython/ipython) or [Xonsh](https://xon.sh/) - shells developed in Python.
 These projects keep compatibility with traditional shells (and theirs pros), while providing also Python features (even more Pros!).